Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 2-10 HBW Pinnacle $2,000

-If your built-in refrigerator costs $5,000–$10,000+, a standard-tier plan may leave you with significant out-of-pocket costs if a full replacement is needed.
+If your built-in refrigerator costs $5,000 to $10,000 or more, a standard-tier plan may leave you with significant out-of-pocket costs if a full replacement is needed.
 Choosing a home warranty plan with higher appliance limits is essential for protecting high-value refrigerators.

 Specialty Fridges Aren't Always Included

-Wine coolers, kegerators, drawer refrigerators, and standalone freezers are typically not covered under base plans.
-These units usually require a separate add-on.
+Free-standing freezers, free-standing mini-fridges, wine chillers, bar refrigerators, kegerators, and drawer refrigerators are explicitly excluded from base plans at American Home Shield, 2-10 HBW, and most other major providers in 2026.
+These units usually require a separate add-on (where available).
 Always check your contract's definition of a 'covered refrigerator' before assuming you're protected.

 Compare Home Warranty Options in Ohio